voltrue2/gracenode-view/README.md

 ##### .tpl files

-When including files with .tpl, view module will remove tags and line breaks.
+When including files with .tpl, view module will remove tabs and line breaks.
 This is useful when you need to inject HTML in to javascript code etc.

 Example: